kotulc/extractor/README.md

 - Update documentation to reflect above structural changes
 - Continue to simplify structure until performance issues are resolved.

-The current version is under performing when compared to previous versions, (before initial project commit) though previous iterations were much slower as they evaluated feature bias through node generation.
+Note: The current version is under performing when compared to previous versions, (before initial project commit) though previous iterations were much slower as they evaluated feature bias through node generation.
 The above changes will hopefully eliminate unnecessary complexty and improve the performance of the encoded layer.